pharmavillage/documentation/content/commands/failover/index.md

 syntax_str: "[ABORT] [TIMEOUT\_milliseconds]"
 title: FAILOVER
 ---

 This command will start a coordinated failover between the currently-connected-to master and one of its replicas.
 The failover is not synchronous, instead a background task will handle coordinating the failover.
 It is designed to limit data loss and unavailability of the cluster during the failover.
-This command is analogous to the [`CLUSTER FAILOVER`]({{< relref "/commands/cluster-failover" >}}) command for non-clustered Redis and is similar to the failover support provided by sentinel.
+This command is analogous to the [`CLUSTER FAILOVER`]({{< relref "/commands/cluster-failover" >}}) command for non-clustered Pharmavillage and is similar to the failover support provided by sentinel.

 The specific details of the default failover flow are as follows: